Indian Premier League: Which England players feature, what to expect, and who might win?

 Inside scoop

-Many thought last season's last-ball win in the final would provide MS Dhoni with the perfect opportunity to retire and sail off into the sunset - but he's back.
+Many thought last season's last-ball win in the final would provide MS Dhoni with the perfect opportunity to retire and sail off into the sunset - but he's back, albeit not as skipper having handed over the captaincy to Ruturaj Gaikwad on the eve of the tournament.

 Daryl Mitchell and Rachin Ravindra impressed at the World Cup in India and add to the Kiwi presence at the Chepauk stadium.
 Shardul Thakur has been brought back and as usual the squad is packed with spin options and seam bowlers.